Vedant-Hande/Age-Cal-Python/README.md

 - python age_calculator.py
 - Follow the prompts to enter your name and age.
-  Input your name: John
+ -  Input your name: John
-  Input your age: 25
+ -  Input your age: 25
-  John's age is 25 years or 300 months or 9,126 days. censed under the MIT License - see the LICENSE file for details.
+  -- John's age is 25 years or 300 months or 9,126 days.

 ## Contributing